Peter-Two-Point-O/POUTINE/README.md

 ## Current Major Bugs
+No major bugs!

-- Concurrency bug during resampling:  This bug only occurs sometimes.
-If your test run doesn't run to completion (`CLEAN EXIT` should be the last line in the output file) and you see the program hang, simply kill the process and restart it for now.
+FIXED:  ~~- Concurrency bug during resampling:  This bug only occurs sometimes.
+If your test run doesn't run to completion (`CLEAN EXIT` should be the last line in the output file) and you see the program hang, simply kill the process and restart it for now.~~

+Sometimes the program would lock up and freeze in perpetuity.
+Based upon my output showing aspects of the thread pool, it looked like a few of the threads sometimes did not execute till completion, and thus the countdown latch is never decremented.
+I thought this was weird because no stacktrace was ever seen in the output.
+Best guess was that we have a race condition at the heart of the bug.

+I explicity attempted to catch all runtime errors inside each thread, and voila:  we get the classic NullPointerException during a run where the program locks up.
+Turns out the bug is during read access of the hash table cache I used to optimize the running time (worked fine in single-threaded mode).
+The cache is not thread-safe; specifically, the put() operation is not atomic in the sense that a key could be fully updated while the value is not fully updated, thus not satisfying the happens-before relation necessary for memory consistency between threads.
+I'm guessing this memory inconsistency can happen either because the value actually hasn't been updated OR it has been updated but not flushed from the cpu memory (i.e. register or L1/L2 caches) into main memory for other threads to see, either way the value is null to other threads executing a get() on an identical key.

+The fix is to make only part of the put() operation atomic so that all reads from the cache has a proper happens-before relation with the writes to the cache on an identical key.
+No need to synchronize and lock larger sections of code, thus keeping threads more active.